 The federal "Strengthening Career and Technical Education for the 21st Century Act" (Perkins V) requires that eligible recipients complete and update a local needs assessment every two years.
 The assessment must be included with the Perkins local grant application.
-There are six components of the comprehensive regional needs assessment:
+There are 3 components:

-- 1. Evaluation of regional labor market data - 2.
-Evaluation of student performance - 3.
-Description of the CTE programs offered (size, scope, quality, and alignment to in-demand industry sectors) - 4.
-Evaluation of the progress toward implementing CTE programs and programs of study - 5.
-Description of recruitment, retention, and training for CTE educators - 6.
-Description of progress toward implementing equal access to CTE for all students, including special populations
+1. Evaluation of regional labor market data.

+- 2. Evaluation of student performance. - 3.
+Evaluation of programs of study: - o Description of the CTE programs offered (size, scope, quality, and alignment to in-demand industry sectors). - o Evaluation of the progress toward implementing CTE programs and programs of study. - o Description of recruitment, retention, and training for CTE educators. - o Description of progress toward implementing equal access to CTE for all students, including special populations.